 There are at least four or five airflow valves that are not adjustable, but by experimenting with inhalation, I found that I could get a direct lung hit as well.
 If you put your fingers over some of the valves as well, it did get a little tighter.

 The draw was surprisingly tight, but not too much, even with those airflow valves, and I was impressed with the nominally sized clouds I was making.
 The K3, of course, did perform about as well as its baby brother (or sister).
 The K3 has the bigger battery, so it did last a little longer, about the whole day for me.

 Brother to Brother (or Sister to Sister)

 The two models, the K2 and K3, have more in common than they have differences.
 The only real difference that matters is the battery, of which the K3 has a more powerful one at 1200mAh.
 But other than that, it was hard to find differences.

 The K2 and K3 both deliver great flavor and cloud production.
 You had the possibility of mouth-to-lung and direct lung hits for both modes.
 They both have above ohm coils, and the batteries have universal 510 threading.

 They both share airflow valves, they both had bottom fill tanks, and despite the tank size difference, you could still vape for at least a full day before you had to refill it again.
 So I do not see much to differentiate the two, other than the battery capacity.

-Both the K2 and the K3 look great.
-The glossy sheen of both the models was enticing and made it great to look at.
-The hot pink model was my favorite just because it jumped out at you.
+- The glossy sheen of both the models was enticing and made it great to look at

 A Final Hit